remy/jsconsole/README.md

 # JS Console

-A JavaScript (and [CoffeeScript](http://coffeescript.com)) web console, useful for quick experimentation, debugging, presentations (for live coding) and workshops.
+A JavaScript web console, useful for quick experimentation, debugging, presentations (for live coding) and workshops.

-Also available as a [native iOS app](http://jsconsole.com/app/) from the iTunes store.

 # Features